Stern view

 Curieuse, Raffles Hotel

-Curieuse takes you on a pan-Asian journey through India, China, Japan and Southeast Asia.
-Infused with aromatic oriental ingredients, the menu is inspired by the best of authentic Asian cuisine, from fragrant Thai duck curry and spicy sour soup to Mongolian chicken noodles drenched in exotic spices and delicious Indian curries.
+Curieuse takes you on a pan-Asian culinary journey across India, China, Japan and Southeast Asia.
+Infused with aromatic oriental ingredients, the menu features fragrant Thai duck curry, spicy sour soups, Mongolian chicken noodles, and delicious Indian curries – all made using the best local and imported produce.

 map pinPraslin